VijayakumarRavi/Wallpapers/.github/README.md

 A collection of wallpapers and a script to set them easily.

+## Preview

+To view the collection of wallpapers and preview them, check out our [Wallpapers Gallery](docs/wallpapers.md).

 ## Usage

 This project is set up as a Nix flake.
 To use it, follow these steps: